seanbreckenridge/HPI/README.md

 - [ ] polar? some other reading system? formalize documents/configure `my.pdfs`
 - [ ] email?
 - [ ] food/tracking caloric intake?
-- [ ] generic metadata gatherer/DAL/library for URLs? would be used for a couple things (my.browsing, my.media.playback; could be plugged into another other module to get more data)
+- [ ] generic metadata gatherer/DAL/library for URLs? would be used for a couple things (my.browsing, my.mpv; could be plugged into another other module to get more data)

 ### delayed todos